MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/install-a-software-update.md

 6. Run the SharePoint Products Configuration Wizard or PSConfig (as in step 4 of this procedure) on the web servers (WEB-1 to WEB-4).

 7. Verify update completion and success.
-For more information, see [Verify database upgrades in SharePoint 2013](./verify-upgrade.md).
+For more information, see [Verify database upgrades in SharePoint 2013](./verify-upgrade.md), [Verify database upgrades in SharePoint Server 2016](/sharepoint/upgrade-and-update/verify-upgrade-for-databases), [Verify database upgrades in SharePoint Server 2019](/sharepoint/upgrade-and-update/verify-upgrade-for-databases-2019), and [Verify database upgrades in SharePoint Server Subscription Edition](/sharepoint/upgrade-and-update/verify-upgrade-for-databases-subscription-edition) .

 8. Add the upgraded web servers (WEB-1 to WEB-4) back into rotation in the load balancer.